 Click here to read and download EM Ireland’s Accountability Report 2015.

-Our original motivation remains: that our Accountability work will contribute to developing and improving Ireland’s relationship with the EU and its institutions.
+Our original motivation remains: that our Accountability work will contribute to developing and improving Ireland’s relationship with the EU and its Institutions.
 European Movement Ireland remains committed to ensuring accountability, transparency and engagement at all levels of Ireland’s relationship with Europe.

 Ireland’s engagement with the EU is deep and complex.
 EM Ireland believes strongly that that our Accountability Report which continues to evolve over the years, is an important aspect of our work in shedding a light on and working to explain Irish engagement at an EU level.

 We have always appreciated the feedback we have received from parliamentarians and other stakeholders about our Accountability work.
 Since 2010, we have incorporated as much as possible of this into the on-going data gathering and reporting.
-As previously mentioned, we are now moving to a more ‘real time’ system of collecting and reporting on our Accountability indicators.

 Through the Accountability Report, we track and measure work by public representatives which is on the record, publicly available and can be statistically verified, tracked and analysed.
 Our Report relies solely on data which is in the public domain.
 EM Ireland acknowledges that, for example, analysing the daily activities of Irish MEPs in the European Parliament does not allow for a thorough analysis of the level of engagement of MEPs with the European parliamentary process.
 This Accountability Report only takes account of the work of MEPs which is on the record and publicly available and can be statistically tracked, verified and analysed.
 MEPs do a huge amount of work beyond this which is not quantifiable and therefore cannot be included in this analysis.